yubo/jsonrpc/README.md

 jsonrpc
 =========

-JSON-RPC in C (server only for now)
+JSON-RPC in C (server only) and  you can use jsonrpc in go(see client.go example)

 What?
 -----